 Lisa Lord, owner of Twist Yarn Shoppe in East Lyme found her access to retail customers cut off by COVID-19 but continues to serve those anxious for knitting lessons online.

 CEDF Business Advisors serve our borrowers as coaches and relationship managers to help foster business growth and reduce risk of business closure.
 Regular contact with the Business Advisor is a condition of all CEDF borrowing.

 The CEDF Business Education Center offers learning in a variety of formats.
-As our clients have shown a preference for formats that don’t require time away from their businesses, we’ve begun planning for delivery of programming in alternative formats, such as webinar, teleconference and online courses.
+As our clients have shown a preference for formats that don’t require time away from their businesses, we expanded our offerings to include frequent webinars, online courses, video tutorials and replays of programming.

 Our workshops offer in-depth, hands-on training, primarily in financial-related subjects taught by experts.
 Focused seminars combine useful content with peer interaction and networking opportunities.
 Workshops and seminars are offered at the CEDF offices in Meriden and periodically across the state.

-In late 2018 we launched WeTeachSuccess.org with five free courses teaching financial fundamentals to supplement the curriculum available through our partnership with Santa Clara University's My Own Business Institute.
+In 2019 we added four hours of QuickBooks videos to WeTeachSuccess.org, our online learning site featuring five free courses teaching financial fundamentals.
+It all supplements our partnership with Santa Clara University's My Own Business Institute.